vega/vega-lite/site/docs/mark/tick.md

 <!-- TODO: better explain this -->

-The following strip-plot use `tick` mark to show the distribution of each car's Horsepower.
+The following strip-plot use `tick` mark to show the distribution of horsepower.

 <span class="vl-example" data-name="tick_strip"></span>